 Marvel movies have dominated the box office for many years now and with 40 theatrically released feature films across various studios since the release of Blade in 1998, we have received some extraordinary comic book movies and some ginormous stinkers.
 So, let's rank every Marvel Comics-based movie not just from the Marvel Cinematic Universe but every single Marvel movie from Blade to Captain America: Civil War.

-***Updated with Doctor Strange***
+***Updated with Doctor Strange and Logan***

 - Release Date: January 8th, 2005